Battle of the Burbia River

-The Battle of Río Burbia or the Battle of the Burbia River was fought in the year 791 between the troops of the Kingdom of Asturias, commanded by King Bermudo I of Asturias, and the troops of the Emirate of Córdoba, led by Yusuf ibn Bujt.
+The Battle of Río Burbia or the Battle of the Burbia River was fought in the year 791 between the troops of the Kingdom of Asturias, commanded by King Bermudo I of Asturias, and the troops of the Emirate of Córdoba, led by Yusuf ibn Bukht.
 The battle occurred in the context of the Ghazws of Hisham I against the Asturians in the northern Iberian Peninsula.
 The battle took place near the Río Burbia, in the area which is today known as Villafranca del Bierzo.
 The battle resulted in a victory for the Emirate of Cordoba.

 Battle

 Hisham I of Córdoba, in his attempt to annex the Kingdom of Asturias, organized two armies for the purpose of enforcing this annexation.
 The first army was tasked with conquering Galicia, and the second with conquering western Basque lands.
 When Hisham I was returning to Córdoban territory with the spoils of his conquests, the Asturian army attacked.
-The Cordoban army, under the competent leadership of general Yusuf ibn Bujt, were able to successfully repel the attack and to further turn the ambush into a victory.
+The Cordoban army, under the competent leadership of general Yusuf ibn Bukht, were able to successfully repel the attack and to further turn the ambush into a victory.